 - Identification data - required for the backend to identify the user.
 Examples: client ID, account ID.

 - Software data - information about the machine on which the CLI was run, to be displayed in the dashboard.
-Examples: CLI version, OS version, flags passed to the CLI.
+Examples: CLI version, OS version, flags, etc.

-- Policy data - details related to the policy check performed by the CLI.
-Examples: policy name, rules to be evaluated.
+- Policy data - details related to the policy that was performed.
+Examples: policy name, rules to be evaluated, etc.

 - Evaluation data - results of the policy check.
-Examples: name of tested file, number of passed/failed rules.
+Examples: name of tested file, number of passed/failed rules, etc.

 Are my files and their content sent/stored anywhere?

-Your files and their contents are not sent to our backend, as the CLI performs the policy check on your machine.
+Your files and their contents are not sent to our backend, as the policy check is performed locally (in your environment).
 Datree does not have access to your files and their contents.

 What network protocols are used for communication between the CLI and the dashboard?